uwblueprint/blueprint_intro_to_data_science/README.md

 **Additional Resources:** Will be posted after the talk

-We have the setup instructions for Windows, Mac and Ubuntu.

 ## Set up for Windows

 1. checkout the readme on the [windows branch](https://github.com/uwblueprint/blueprint_intro_to_data_science/tree/windows#set-up-for-windows) for more details